ajourneythroughdatascience/deep-dives/data-science/polars-a-lightning-fast-dataframe-library-for-python-and-rust/polars-a-lightning-fast-dataframe-library-for-python-and-rust.md

 SchemaError: cannot vstack: because column datatypes (dtypes) in the two DataFrames do not match for left.name='person_capacity' with left.dtype=i64 != right.dtype=f64 with right.name='person_capacity'
 ```

-Seems like we got a `SchemaError`.
-The reason is that our data sets, despite coming from the same source and having the same shape, have different data types in one of their columns `person_capacity`.
-A `SchemaError` can represent the same as a `TypeError`; the only difference, is that `Polars` uses schemas to define DataFrame objects.
+It seems like we got a `SchemaError`.
+The reason is that despite coming from the same source and having the same shape, our data sets have different data types in one of their columns, `person_capacity`.
+A `SchemaError` can represent the same as a `TypeError`; the only difference is that `Polars` uses schemas to define DataFrame objects.

 In order to solve this conflict, we have two options:
 - Cast `person_capacity` from `df_berlin` to `float64` data type.
 - Cast `person_capacity` from `df_vienna` to `int64` data type.

-Since there are no half persons, we can proceed with the second option:
+Since there are no half-persons, we can proceed with the second option:

 ##### **Code**
 ```Python